Pricing, Health Guarantee, Shipping and Raising

 Lifetime support for dogs and their families; includes rehoming

-All puppies require a $400 non-refundable deposit.
-If we are not able to provide a puppy in the litter that we had discussed, your deposit will be counted towards the next available litter.
-If you choose to back out, the deposit is non-refundable.
+All puppies require a $500 reservation and consultation fee.
+If we are not able to provide a puppy in the litter that we had discussed, your reservation fee will be counted towards the next available litter.
+If you choose to back out, the reservation fee is non-refundable.

 If your puppy needs to extend their visit due to travel or a family needing to pick up the puppy beyond pick up day(s) there will be a $30/day fee.